input-output-hk/plutus-pioneer-program/docs/week8.rst

   Slot 00004: SlotAdd Slot 5
   Slot 00005: SlotAdd Slot 6

+We successfully read the *TokenSale* value from the observable state, and start the three contract instances for the use contract.

 .. code::

   Slot 00006: 00000000-0000-4000-8000-000000000000 {Contract instance for wallet 1}:
     Sending contract state to Thread 0
   Slot 00006: SlotAdd Slot 7